santhoshrathode/DSND_Udacity/Disaster_response_pipeline_project/README.md

     Using flask, we can run our model and deploy in the website so that people can manually type the message and see its category.

+### File Descriptions

+app

+| - template
+| |- master.html # main page of web app
+| |- go.html # classification result page of web app
+|- run.py # Flask file that runs app

+data

+|- disaster_categories.csv # raw data  from Figure Eight to process
+|- disaster_messages.csv # raw data  from Figure Eight to process
+|- process_data.py # data cleaning pipeline, it cleans the data and saved into db.
+|- DisasterResponse.db # database to save clean data to

+models

+|- train_classifier.py # This machine learning pipeline and in this we train our model to obtain classifier
+|- classifier.pkl # saved model (due to large size i am not adding this to repo)

+README.md

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.